usnistgov/PrivacyEngCollabSpace/tools/risk-assessment/Comcast-MAP/README.md

-# Models of Applied Privacy (MAP)
+# Comcast xCompass

-**Name of Tool:** MAP (Personas) and xCOMPASS (Questionnaire)
+**Name of Tool:** xCOMPASS Questionnaire

 **Primary Focus Area:** Privacy Threat Modeling

-**Brief Description:** Models of Applied Privacy (MAP) is a privacy threat modeling framework, built on top of LINDDUN and NIST Privacy Risk Assessment Methodology.
-It uses personas to contextualize threats, by considering potential privacy threats as a combination of threat actor (both malicious and benign), mechanism of attack, and probable impact.
-To better frame these threats, MAP is accompanied by xCOMPASS, which is an assessment based on these various privacy threat personas.
-A user may choose to either play the card version, by creating different persona combinations and developing their own threats.
-They can also use xCOMPASS directly as an assessment to model different privacy threats to their application.
+**Brief Description:** xCOMPASS is a questionnaire developed from Models of Applied Privacy (MAP) personas so that threat modelers can ask specific and targeted questions covering a range of privacy threats.
+Each question is linked to a persona, built on top of LINDDUN and NIST Privacy Risk Assessment Methodology. xCompass contextualizes threats, by considering potential privacy threats as a combination of threat actor (both malicious and benign), mechanism of attack, and probable impact.
+Teams can use xCOMPASS directly as an assessment to model different privacy threats to their application.
 For more information on xCOMPASS, please use the link below.

 **GitHub User Serving as POC (or Email Address):** @[0spider](https://github.com/0spider), @[devjayati](https://github.com/devjayati/)